Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions: Conclusion

 \section{Conclusion}

 We have presented an $\mathrm{E}(n)$-equivariant, GNN-based neural PDE solver, PENN, which can fulfill boundary conditions required for reliable predictions.
-The model has superiority in embedding the information of PDEs (i.e., physics) in the model and speed-accuracy trade-off.
+The model has superiority in embedding the information of PDEs (physics) in the model and speed-accuracy trade-off.
 Therefore, our model can be a useful standard for realizing reliable, fast, and accurate GNN-based PDE solvers.
-Although the property of our model is preferable, it also limits the applicable domain of the model.
+Although the property of our model is preferable, it also limits the applicable domain of the model because we need to be familiar with the concrete form of the PDE of interest to construct the effective PENN model.
 For instance, the proposed model cannot exploit its potential to solve inverse problems where explicit forms of the governing PDE are not available for such tasks.
-Therefore, combining PINNs and our model, PENNs, could be the next direction of the research community.
+Therefore, combining PINNs and PENNs could be the next direction of the research community.